 Q. What are the procedures for suspending a student’s riding privilege?

-A. Each bus has safety rules posted and is also provided to parents each year in a dated pamphlet, “Parent Guide to Student Transportation”, that is distributed to students at the beginning of the school year.
+A. Each bus has safety rules posted and is also provided to parents each year in a dated pamphlet, “Parent Guide for Student Transportation," that is distributed to students at the beginning of the school year.
 Student violation of these safety rules can result in verbal warnings, seat reassignment, or a loss of riding privilege.
 Parents will be notified by a school administrator regarding your student's behavior on the school bus.
 We ask all parents to support safe bus behavior by providing consequences to support safety when the students riding privilege has been suspended.
-While at our website please review “Student Conduct” for more detailed information.
+While at our website, please review “Student Conduct” for more detailed information.